 Skittles have a hard coating made out of food coloring and sugar.
 When the Skittles touch water, the coating dissolves and sends the food coloring outward.

-The concept behind why the colors bleed to the center of the plate is called concentration gradient.
-The concentration of sugar is higher near the Skittles than the center of the plate, where there is only water.
-Therefore, the food coloring diffuses down a concentration gradient, from areas of higher concentration of sugar to areas of lower concentration.
+The concept behind why the colors bleed to the center of the plate is called the concentration gradient.
+The concentration of sugar is higher near the Skittles than in the center of the plate, where there is only water.
+Therefore, the food coloring diffuses down a concentration gradient, from areas of higher sugar concentration to areas of lower concentration.

 And as you can see, the diffusion stops when the concentration of the sugar is equal in all areas.